1. What is paclitaxel?

 Symptoms of an allergic reaction include:

 If you have a severe reaction, treatment will be stopped immediately.
-You may not be given paclitaxel again or it may be given with extra drugs to prevent another reaction, and the paclitaxel may be given more slowly.
+You may not be given paclitaxel again or it may be given with extra drugs to prevent another reaction.
+You may also be given the paclitaxel more slowly.

-Having paclitaxel increases the risk of blood clots such as deep vein thrombosis (DVT).
+Having paclitaxel also increases the risk of blood clots such as a DVT (deep vein thrombosis).

 Blood clot symptoms